Kaleidophon/deep-significance/docs/README_DOCS.md

 * p-value corrections methods such as Bonferroni (Bonferroni, 1936) and Fisher (Fisher, 1992).

 All functions are fully tested and also compatible with common deep learning data structures, such as PyTorch / Tensorflow tensors as well as NumPy and Jax arrays.
-For examples about the usage, consult the documentation here (@TODO: Add link to docs) or the scenarios in the section [Examples](#examples).
+For examples about the usage, consult the documentation [here](deep-significance.rtfd.io/en/latest/) or the scenarios in the section [Examples](#examples).

 ## |:inbox_tray:| Installation

-(**The package has not been released on pip yet**)
+(**The package has not been released on PyPI yet**)

 The package can simply be installed using `pip` by running